-This downloadable PDF lesson plan for English teachers is perfect class material for B1 ESL students.
+This lesson plan for English teachers is perfect class material for B1 ESL students.
 It focuses on the business English vocabulary and grammar needed to discuss and organize company events, culminating in a practical speaking activity.

 This complete B1 English lesson plan provides a structured journey into planning a company event.
 Students start with a warm-up discussion and a vocabulary matching task.
 They then complete a listening exercise about a company picnic and learn useful phrases for making arrangements.
 A grammar focus on future forms is followed by a short reading comprehension task.
 The lesson ends with a collaborative group project where students plan an event from scratch, putting all the new language into practice.